-The two ply anchor sheets shall be covered with either a self-adhering polymer-modified bitumen cap sheet complying with ASTM D1970 or shall be hot-mopped using hot asphalt and apply a #90 mineral surface cap sheet.
+When required by the roof covering, the two-ply anchor sheets shall be covered with either a self-adhering polymer-modified bitumen cap sheet complying with ASTM D1970 or shall be hot-mopped using hot asphalt and apply a #90 mineral surface cap sheet.

-S104.2.2 Drip Edge Requirements: A drip edge shall be installed along eave edges and gable rakes.
+S104.2.2 Drip Edge Requirements: A drip edge shall be installed along eave edges and gable rakes over the underlayment.
 Drip edges shall extend 1/2-inch below sheathing and extend back on the roof a minimum of 2 inches.

 Overlap drip edge at joints a minimum of 3 inches.
 Drip edge shall be attached using roofing nails long enough to penetrate the roof deck at a maximum of 12 inches o.c. in an alternating (staggered) pattern along the length of the drip edge with adjacent fasteners placed near opposite edges of the leg/flange of the drip edge on the roof.

 S104.2.3 Flashing Requirements: Roof underlayment membranes shall be taped and sealed around all roof penetrations.
-Flashing at roof penetrations, changes in roof slope and intersections with walls or building features shall follow the manufacturer's installation instructions or the FRSA/Tile Roofing Institute guide.
+Flashing at roof penetrations, changes in roof slope, and intersections with walls or building features shall follow the manufacturer's installation instructions or the FRSA/Tile Roofing Institute guide.

-S104.2.4 Clay and Concrete Tiles: Clay and concrete roof tile systems and their attachment shall meet the requirements for areas with Vasd wind speeds of 110 mph (Vult = 140 mph).
-For design wind speeds based on 2009 IRC (ASCE 7-02 or ASCE 7-05), clay and concrete roof tiles shall be installed in accordance with FRSA/ Tile Roofing Institute installation guidelines, "Concrete and Clay Roof Tile Installation Manual Fourth Edition, FRSA/TRI 07320/08-05" requirements for areas with Vasd wind speeds of 110 mph.
-For design wind speeds based on the 2012 IRC or the 2015 IRC (ASCE 7-10), clay and concrete roof tiles shall be installed in accordance with FRSA/ Tile Roofing Institute installation guidelines, "Florida High Wind Concrete and Clay Roof Tile Installation Manual Fifth Edition, FRSA/TRI April 2012 (04-12)" for areas with Vult wind speeds of 140 mph.
-Mortar set tile or mortar set hip and ridge tiles (Systems Three and Four B, as listed in FRSA/TRI Manual) are not permitted.
+S104.2.4 Clay and Concrete Tiles: Clay and concrete roof tile systems and their attachment shall meet the requirements for areas with $V{ult}$ wind speeds of 130 mph with exposure C.Clay, and concrete roof tiles shall be installed in accordance with FRSA/ Tile Roofing Institute installation guidelines, "Florida High Wind Concrete and Clay Roof Tile Installation Manual Fifth Edition, FRSA/TRI April 2012 (04-12)" for areas with $V{ult}$ wind speeds of 130 mph with Exposure C. Mortar set tile or mortar set hip and ridge tiles (Systems Three and Four B, as listed in FRSA/TRI Manual) are not permitted.
 Hip and ridge boards shall be attached to the roof framing to resist the uplift pressure for the site design wind speed and exposure or in accordance with Table 11 of the FRSA/Manual.
 Hip and ridge tiles shall be secured to hip and ridge boards with mechanical fasteners and/or an approved roof tile adhesive.